(214) 390-7947 (Overseas Callers)

 01273 93 0514 (UK ), (02) 8006 6640 (Australia)

 Would you like to explore another country while giving back to the local community?
 Would you like to travel in Africa?
-Volunteer in Tanzania with IFRE and fulfill both desires!
+Start volunteering in Tanzania with IFRE and fulfill both desires!

 Sadly, along with its beauty and mystery, Tanzania is a desperately poor country, with close to 70 percent of the population living in poverty.
 It is one of the least-developed countries in the world, and so suffers from problems common to the developing world.
 Problems like wealth inequality, malnutrition and a lack of education, health care and social injustice hurts children and women from poor families especially.

-Many organizations and NGOs which are working to help these children and communities desperately needs volunteers more than ever.
-You can help solve these problems by teaching English, working in an orphanage, volunteering in a healthcare project, or promote HIV/AIDS awareness.
+Many organizations and NGOs which are working to help these children and communities desperately need volunteers more than ever.
+You can help solve these problems by teaching English, working in an orphanage, volunteering in a healthcare project, or promoting HIV/AIDS awareness.
 The possibilities are endless.

 Make lifelong connections while helping others.
 Request information about volunteering in Tanzania and choose a program that speaks to you!